RoRooms/RoRooms/docs/easy-loader/index.md

 # Easy Loader

-Easily load and configure RoRooms without ever touching a line of code!
+Easily load and configure Rorooms without ever touching a line of code!
 Instead, use Roblox instances and attributes.

 ![alt text](image.png)